meghansh36/distributed-logger/README.md

 ## Testing

 To test the client and server functionality the `tests` directory contain a testing application.
-The testing application is a CLI application which tests client and server applications by starting server application on two different ports and tests the output of client application for `Frequent` and `Infrequent` search patterns and also tests the scenario when servers crashed.
+The testing application is a CLI application which tests applications by connecting to servers running on multiple machines and tests the output of client application for `Frequent` and `Infrequent` search patterns and also tests the scenario when servers crashed.
+We assume that the servers are already running on the test machines.
 The test application validates the number of log lines and actual log output for each server.

 ```
 tests